-Research for Secret Rivers took many forms: digging into our and other collections to find suitable objects for display, reading in libraries and archives, speaking to experts, trawling the internet and fieldwork.
+Research for our 2019 Secret Rivers exhibition took many forms: digging into our collections to find suitable objects for display, reading in libraries and archives, speaking to experts, trawling the internet and fieldwork.
 One of the exhibition curators, Thomas Ardill, tells us about one of the more active forms of research – a run along the route of the Tyburn river.

 Now, I’m not a hydrologist, geographer, cartographer or psychogeographer.
 I didn’t expect to make any new discoveries by visiting London’s rivers or the streets beneath which many of them now flow.
 But I was keen to at least familiarise myself with the routes of the nine rivers, streams and brooks that form case studies in the Secret Rivers exhibition.
 I wanted to get a sense of their place (or trace) in the city we know today.